stomaras/Front-End-Projects/README.md

                     alaways create a new object of state, always return the state with an immutable way , be carefult that you will never accidentally mutate your existing state, but you copy any objects which you added.
 So you always create a brand new object or array, whenever you need to update data.
+    - createSlice : we are preparing slice of our global state , when we have different pieces of state which are not directly related let's sat an authentication status and counter status, we can create different slices in different files to make our code maintainable.